2023 on track to become another record-breaking year as temperature hits new high

 “Two months out from COP28, the sense of urgency for ambitious climate action has never been more critical,” she said referring to the United Nations Climate Change Conference.

-Last year was not a record, though the world was 1.2C warmer than pre-industrial times.
-The previous record belonged to 2016 and 2020 when temperatures were an average of 1.25 degrees C higher.
+Last year was not a record, though the world was 1.2°C warmer than pre-industrial times.
+The previous record belonged to 2016 and 2020 when temperatures were an average of 1.25°C higher.

 The body's analysis is based on billions of measurements from satellites, ships, aircraft and weather stations.

-Antarctic sea ice extent remained at a record low level for the time of year, while the Arctic Sea ice extent is 18per cent below average.
+Antarctic sea ice extent remained at a record low level for the time of year, while the Arctic Sea ice extent is 18 per cent below average.
+REUTERS

 Read more of the latest in